ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **(ii) Manual downloads of Pre-registration data**

 A registration officer can download the pre-registration data while being online.
-The system allows the registration officer to download the demographic data of an applicant but restricts the registration officer to download the documents that were uploaded by an applicant.
+The system allows the registration officer to download the demographic data of an applicant.

-The system also enables a registration officer to view the progress of download.

-The pre-registration data can be downloaded only for that particular registration center, where the pre-registration data download is initiated
+The pre-registration data can be downloaded only for any registration center.

 It is possible to download the pre-registration data within the date range (Current date - End Date).
 This date range is  configurable.